Monastery of Corpus Christi las Carboneras: Reredoses

 The architecture and sculptures of the main reredos of the monastery's church are a work by Antón de Morales (ca. 1559-after 1625) from 1622.
-Its paintings are by Vincenzo Carducci.
+Its paintings are by Vicente Carducho.
 The predella (or Spanish banco) shows from left to right paintings of the Saints Augustine, Anne, Dominic, Joachim, Clare, Joseph, Gregory, Lawrence and Stephen, the paintings.

 The main horizontal division (or Spanish cuerpo) shows in its central vertical division (or Spanish calle) Carducci's painting Last Supper.

 The left calle contains a statue of Saint Jerome and above it a small painting with Saint Teresa of Ávila in front of the flagellated Christ; the right calle a statue of Saint John the Baptist and above it a small painting with Saint Francis of Assisi and the Good Shepherd.

 There are two other retables on the wall sections of the main arch that separates the nave from the presbytery.

 The creators of their paintings aren't known with certainty.
 The authorship of Vincenzo Carducci has sometimes been considered.

 The retable on the right wall section shows a painting of Saint Paula admiring Christ Child; the banco paintings of a holy martyr, the Resurrection and Saint Agnes; the attic a painting of the Virgin of the Immaculate Conception.

 The retable on the left wall section shows a painting of Saint Jerome as penitent in the desert; the banco paintings of Saint John the Baptist, the Ascension and Saint Sebastian; the attic a painting of the Annunciation.

 The last bay on the Epistle side houses the retable of Saint Anthony of Padua with wood carvings in the style of Pedro de la Torre.